-UK employers wanting to continue to employ overseas workers need to renew their sponsor licence.
-What should be a straight forward task for UK employers is fraught with the complexities of completing Home Office paperwork correctly.
+UK employers who want to continue to employ sponsored employees on work visas need to renew their sponsor licence.
+What should be a straightforward task for UK employers is fraught with the complexities of completing Home Office paperwork correctly.
 Here’s our guide for businesses on renewing your sponsor licence and when to seek advice from specialist business immigration solicitors.

-- Why should my business renew its sponsor licence?
+- Should my business renew its sponsor licence?

-- How difficult is it to renew a sponsor licence?
+- Is it difficult to renew a sponsor licence?